European Championships 2018 in Statistics [Updated 23.04.2018]

 2016 Back with a proportion of 2.8% of the competitors, we didn’t get to that nr.
 1 spot, but managed to do a bit better then 2015 in terms of the relative amount of medals per competitor (35.7%), which is till a good amount above the trend.
 Looking at the spread, 2016 was about as competitive as 2013, less then the previous two years 2015 and 2014.
 Poland is still racking up far more golden medals then the other countries (outlier is France, but with a very small amount of competitors), and is yet again closer to the trend.

 2017 The most competitive European Championship of the 2013-2018 period.
-The Polish rule seems to be over.
+Poland is feeling the competition.
 Romania and Norway coming on strong as the only countries that significantly performed above average.
 The Netherlands is forced back into the middle, along with many other countries.
 With 3.6% of the represented competitors, 23.8% of our competitors brought back medals (slightly below the trend), 4.8% of them brought back gold.

 2018 The Dutch make up the biggest piece of the competitor pie in our 2013-2018 period: with 4.6% of the competitors, our competitors rack up an average of 31% medals per competitor, and 10.3% gold per competitor, comparable to 2015.
 We’re hanging around the trend among a cluster of middle sized countries, that’s made up of pretty much the same countries as 2017.
 Yet, save for Hungary, the all outperform the trend.
 This year is the least competitive year of the five years we looked at.
 Again, Norway and Romania are outperforming many countries.
 Poland seems to be rising again, relatively.
 Slovenia is back at their performance level of 2013 after a long period of lingering in the average to below average region.
 Finland jumps out for the first time.